SearchCartAccount

 Meal Ideas with Allergens

-Once a food allergen is safely introduced, try to keep it in the diet on a regular basis, at least once and ideally twice a week.
+Once a food allergen is safely introduced, try to keep it in the diet on a regular basis, at least once (but ideally twice) a week.
 It is okay if you occasionally miss a week, or if your baby doesn’t eat much of the food when it is offered.
 The goal is steady exposure over time.

 Once they are introduced, common food allergens do not need to be served on their own.
 They can be mixed into meals, and you can offer dishes that check the box for multiple food allergens at once, such as: